YixiongDing/Software-Requirements-Analysis/SRA.md

 2. Given that the account has credit And the card is valid And the dispenser contains notes, When the customer requests the cash Then ensure the account is debited And ensure cash is dispensed And ensure the card is returned.

 #### Sizes of user stories
-1. User stories have story points(orsizes, weights)
+1. User stories have story points (or sizes, weights)
     - How much effort is associated to its implementation
     - Many metrics for story points
         - E.g. Fibonacci numbers, T-shirt sizes